 • Self-transcendence: does the company make a commitment to being socially responsible and offer opportunity for employees to give back to the communities within which the organization is operating?

-With a little effort, a variety of factors, unique to your organization and aligned with your strategy, can be identified and quantified as attractive to prospective recruits and existing employee whose loyalty you wish to retain.
+With a little effort, a variety of factors, unique to your organization and aligned with your strategy, can be identified and quantified as attractive to prospective recruits and existing employees whose loyalty you wish to retain.

 Clearly an investment in properly defining your employee value proposition (EVP) is critical to maximizing the ROI on your HR programs for attracting talent and ensuring employee retention.
-Sometimes those marketing guys actually seem to know what they’re talking about!
+Sometimes those marketing professionals actually seem to know what they’re talking about!